 Viewpoint Explanation 1.
 Policies, actors and structures Political and environmental drivers for NEA.
 The strategic objectives for architecture are provided by political actors and constrained by democratic structures.
-2. Governance NEA's governance model and practices that are needed for keeping the architecture up-to-date.
-Governance guidelines also encourage desired behavior.
+NEA's governance model and practices that are needed for the architecture up-to-date.
+Governance guidelines also end desired behavior.
 3. Architecture frameworks and methodologies Definition of the NEA, framework used and architecture process.
-4. Architecture principles and standards Standards, principles and guidelines used for implement change management.
-Compatibility with international m EIF and FEA) 5.
+4. Architecture principles and change management.
+Compatibility with international mode standards EIF and FEA) 5.
 Implementations NEA implementations and cross-public sector projects.
 6. Benefits Benefits of the NEA work and their measurement, experiences from NEA work and its usefulness.
 7. Evaluation Special characteristics and advantages/disadvantages of the NEA work.